-What is the Undergraduate Petascale Education Program?
+What is the Blue Waters Student Internship Program?

 This program provides support for undergraduate internship activities at any accredited degree granting institution in the United States.
 The internships awarded through this program may be to students working with a faculty mentor on their home campus, or at another campus.
 Interested faculty need to create a position description, and can specify a particular student that the position is intended for, or may select a qualified applicant with Blue Waters support through our program.

-When is the Undergraduate Petascale Education Program?
+When is the Blue Waters Student Internship Program?

 Student applications and intern position descriptions from faculty must be submitted by February 3, 2017.
 Be sure to click the 'Submit' button at the bottom of the web form to be entered into the BWSIP system.
 Review and selection will be conducted in early February, with notifications being made by February 24.